#89: A conversation with the Chief Data Scientist of the United States Transcript

 37:19 there's there's more to come here, here in the last quarter.
 And then but then also even going further past that.
 I mean, you mentioned something just a moment ago about the way that kind of data and analytics has been really embedded in government.
 And so the Mission Continues.
 And there's I'm not, you know, I'm, again, I know that there's a kind of a lot going on right now.
 And so there's maybe not a ton to say, but I bet a lot of people listening are thinking to themselves, well, what happens in the next administration?
 It's a, it's an administration from from the other party.
 So it's a big transition.
 And but then at the same time, I know, you know, from a technology perspective that this is this is a largely bipartisan issue.
 I think that you actually served in George W. Bush's administration.
 That's right.
 So so you know, you've you've seen this from the perspective of a civil servant.
 I don't know what what what happens in the change as we move from one administration to the next.
 And what are the implications for people who might be thinking about getting involved?

 38:18 Well, the biggest thing to think of as an administration is, it's a baton.
 It's like a baton race.
 And so your job is to hand the baton off to the next team, while they are sprinting is equally as fast as you are.
 No baton drops are acceptable, because that's national security.
 That's people getting hurt.
 That's people.
 You know, there's a lot of services that are people critically depend on.
 So we have to make sure the baton is well passed.
 So and that is, that is what the President has really emphasizes that just as the Bush administration transition to the Obama presidency, that was such a clean handoff, we have to do that as well.
 And we're all Team America.
 We're Team USA here.
 So we have to do that.
 And you never want to bet against the country.
 That's that's not who we are.
-The other part there that's that's the case is these problems.
+The other part there that's the case is these problems.
 Cancer doesn't care what religion you are, what political party you are, what socio economic class you are.
 It is a problem of species Zika a bola.
 These are problems of a species climate change is well, obviously debated.
 The science is clear.
 And I'm sure as more and more people actually take a look at it as they start to shift to thinking about these things.
 More people will say that is obvious.
 When that people people start looking at these other sets of problems around criminal justice at the local level.
 These are not federal problems inherently they're local.
 And if you look at Governor Bevin, who is the governor of Kentucky, he knows that there's a giant gaping budget gap That is being caused by the local criminal justice system.
 And for those that are out there that don't know, we're talking like $20 billion out of the US.
 That's like that, basically how much we're paying for jails.
 And who are we paying for?
 There are more like, there's more than 10 million people like basically 11 million people going through our 13,000 1300 jails.
 And, and it's crazy.
 Like you think about those numbers.
 95% of them never will go to prison.
 These are local jails, and they're staying there for average, 23 days.
 So 11 point 3 million people going to 3200 jealous said My number is slightly differently there, but 11.7 point 3 million to 3100 jails.
 That's insanity.
 And who are those people?
 You look at some of our jail facilities, Cook County Jail, 92 acres of a single site jail in Illinois, that has one third mentally ill, we're just in Las Vegas the other day, and they're talking about assaults on officers.
 And they thought about it.
 They all thought, Oh, it's gang related violence, when they actually looked at the data, it's all mental illness.
 So why are we sending mentally ill to jail?
 Why not train officers, Miami Dade Florida to this they trained officers and intervention.
 And what happens?
 Oh, gee, it turns out that if you spend a million bucks to train officers and dispatch and crisis intervention, you can save more than $10 million in the jails.
 And you can close the jail, which is the more important measure.
 Now think about that with respect to the opioid crisis.
 So these ideas of what it means to use data in these clever ways and how do you do that?
 Take your data from your portion of your criminal justice system, move it over to the healthcare system, not super sophisticated, just move it over and look at who are the people that are constantly cycling?
 How many Dale jail days are they going through?
 How many dollars are they doing?
 And then ask next time to please see them?
 Why don't they take him to jail, put them into this other treatment plan.
 Let's take him directly to treatment.
 Those are the ideas.

 42:28 This portion of talk Python to me is brought to you by gocd from thoughtworks.
 Go CD is the on premise, open source Continuous Delivery server.
 With go CDs comprehensive pipeline and model you can model complex workflows for multiple teams with ease, and go see these Value Stream Map lets you track changes from commit to deployment at a glance.
 Go see these real power is in the visibility it provides over your end to end workflow.
 You get complete control of and visibility into your deployments across multiple teams say goodbye to release a panic and hello to consistent predictable deliveries.
 Commercial support and enterprise add ons including disaster recovery are available.
-To learn more about gocd visit talk python.fm slash go CD for free download.
-Let's talk python.fm slash g OCD.
+To learn more about gocd visit talkpython.fm/ go CD for free download.
+Let's talkpython.fm/ g OCD.
 Check them out.
 It helps support the show.

 43:28 Miami Dade did that when you're alone, they're making those crazy savings costs.
 How do you make that happen at scale?
 That's where the data science comes in?
 Because Miami can do it.
 How about Florida and other portions of Florida?
 How about you know Louisville?
 How about no Boston?
 How about somewhere in you know Seattle, when that common platform is there.
 That's where we're going to see that change.